Farming Status and Plans

 Description of marketing method:

 We market online and through word of mouth/iphone - our happy clients post a LOT of Instagram pics and tell everyone what a great time they had!
-To honor the request of the owners of our current location, we don't currently have a website for the horses/riding.
-But we did put up a website for our other animals, www.BessieTheCow.com
+To honor the request of the owners of our current location, we don't currently do the trail rides and overnights that we would like to, HOWEVER, we have maintained our website, so that potential investors can see and understand who we are, what we do and what we offer; www.ArrowsFlightFarm.com

 We also like to be active in the community and have previously worked with 4H clubs and other youth.
 We have contacts in NYC and clients who would LOVE to be able to do farmstays with us if we were again in a position to offer them.